Jaila28/Surfs_Up/README.md

 ![June Temperature](https://user-images.githubusercontent.com/95897077/157553984-744bb2b5-4d76-4d4a-82c3-1b0bdbbd004d.PNG)

-  For the December Temperature, there is a difference in the amount of observation that were performed which is unfortunate.
-The month of December only had 1,517 oberservations performed.
-Even though there was a difference in the amount of the observation, the standards deviatation wasnt actually that big of a difference.
+For the December Temperatures, there is a difference in the amount of observation that were performed which is unfortunate.
+The month of December only had 1,517 oberservations performed where as june had 1700 performed.
+But even though there was a difference in the amount of the observations, the standards deviatation wasnt actually that big of a difference.
 It was stil in the 3% margine.
-I think it would be safe to assume that there may have actually been a 1% percent difference if I would have been able to extract the other 183 observations that were missing in which still would have been a small marginal difference.
+I think it would be safe to assume that there may have actually been a 1% percent difference if I would have been able to extract the other 183 observations that were missing, there more than likely would still have been a small marginal difference.

   ![December Temperature](https://user-images.githubusercontent.com/95897077/157554912-7b6a97e8-6398-4f54-b580-3c32e35d4108.PNG)